True Love (Once Removed)

-True Love (Once Removed) is a British drama directed by Kevin Thomas and starring Sean Harris, Philip Jackson, Sigurdur Skúlason, Harpa Ellertsdottir and Abigail Rosser.
-It is based on an original screen play.
-It is a film about the belief in a fated destiny vs. the free will to form a future.
+True Love (Once Removed) is a 2002 British short drama film directed by Kevin Thomas and starring Sean Harris, Philip Jackson, Sigurdur Skúlason, Harpa Ellertsdottir and Abigail Rosser.
+It was written by Debbie Moon and concerns the belief in a fated destiny versus the free will to form a future.

 Plot

-Steven, played by Sean Harris, lives in an isolated fishing village.
+Stevenv lives in an isolated fishing village.
 He is a fish gutter who uses his meager earnings to view his future in illegal time machine.
 These time machines have been outlawed by the government due to their unintended consequences.
 Steven knows someday he will be loved and the woman will be-a psychiatric nurse in his future.
 However, his love is presently Bryony Lafferty, an 8-year-old girl.
 He is only in love with the adult Bryony.

 Steven hints about the future with a local bus driver.
-Steven realizes that the bus driver also uses the illegal time booths but the driver’s experience has shown an unhappy outcome for the bus driver's marriage.
+Steven realizes that the bus driver also uses the illegal time booths but the driver's experience has shown an unhappy outcome for the bus driver's marriage.
 Steven tells the driver that the bus driver should not worry, as the future may not happen.
 Steven, of course, does not really believe this.
 The bus driver, angry and cynical, tells Steven the same can happen to Steven's own future.
 This unsettles Steven.
 Steven is also growing impatient because he has a long time to wait before Bryony will become a woman.
 When Steven discovers that Bryony's family is selling their home and moving away he is frantic.

 Steven sees a psychiatrist on an occasional basis, but he is at odds with advice because he only wants concurrence.
 The psychiatrist is unable to impress upon Steven that it is the choices we make that determine our future—not a machine.

-When Steven discovers that Bryony’s family is not moving away, he begins working on a plan.
+When Steven discovers that Bryony's family is not moving away, he begins working on a plan.
 Steven tells the bus driver that nothing changes; the future cannot be altered, as proof since Bryony's family will not move away.
 The bus driver becomes more agitated, believing his marriage is doomed, as predicted.
 The bus driver goes off, getting very drunk.
 The bus driver confronts his wife over this predicted affair that only he has viewed.
 He beats her, pouring petrol down her throat in punishment for a "future" only he "knows."